DavidAnson/markdownlint/doc/Rules.md

 For (example)[^1]
 ```

-Rationale: Reversed links are not rendered as useful links.
+Rationale: Reversed links are not rendered as usable links.

 <a name="md012"></a>